PixelMister/Pokengine/docs/HowTo_Guides/happiness.md

 # Happiness
-Happiness, also known as friendship, is a stat that measures how much a Pokémon likes its Trainer.
+Happiness, also known as **friendship**, is a stat that measures how much a Pokémon likes its Trainer.
 It affects evolution, move effectiveness, and certain interactions.

-Happiness is a value between 0 and 255.
+Happiness is a **value between 0 and 255**.

-You can decide how happy a Pokémon is when it’s caught, but we recommend sticking to the default value of 70 for consistency.
+You can decide how happy a Pokémon is when it’s caught, but we recommend sticking to the default value of **70** for consistency.

 Some Pokémon evolve when their happiness reaches a certain threshold.
-We recommend using the default evolution point of 220.
+We recommend using the default evolution point of **220**.

 !!!
 Note
-      Pokengine does not support the heavily unbalanced mechanics from later generations where high-friendship Pokémon may survive hits with 1 HP, land critical hits more often, or shake off status effects, nor do we plan to.
+      Pokengine does **not** support the heavily unbalanced mechanics from later generations where high-friendship Pokémon may survive hits with 1 HP, land critical hits more often, or shake off status effects, nor do we plan to.
 In older games, Happiness and Friendship were two separate things, but we just have Happiness.

 ## How to Increase Happiness / Friendship